Need a library card?

 Nesmith Library is always more interested in having items returned than assessing fines.
 In fact, we have stopped charging overdue fines for most of our materials!
 Overdue notices are sent via email and mail to encourage the return of library items, especially if the items have been overdue for an extended period of time.
 Some types of items will still accrue overdue fines, including:

 - Unusual Items

 - Too Hot to Hold collection: popular fiction items which cannot be placed on hold or renewed.
-These items have a 7-Day lending period, noted on the front cover of each item, and will accrue overdue fines of $0.25 per day until they are returned.
+These items have a 7-Day lending period, and will accrue overdue fines of $0.25 per day until they are returned.

 Fines may be paid by visiting the front desk of the library, or online by credit card.
 A $2.00 service fee will be added to all online credit card payments.
 (Credit cards may not be used to pay fines in the library at the Circulation Desk, but we may be able to help you log in to our catalog to pay your fine using your smartphone or one of our computers.)